-STYLE ent Strong topic sentence that introduces the paragraph - automatic Name-on Used no more than two forms of "to be" (is, am, are, was, were, be, being, been) Chose synonyms instead of repeating main words = all sound of / OK Needs in nprovem ent of other of the second secon M Strong topic sentence that introduces the paragraph - MM MM Y Used no more than two forms of "to be" (is, am, are, was, were, be, being, been) Chose synonyms instead of repeating main words - air, sound of / with a word. (") + avoid. (") Y Used concrete words that are specific, vivid, and sensory sound like Strong topic sentence that introduces the paragraph with the line of the following: $\underline{\checkmark}$ began one sentence with paired adjectives $\underline{\checkmark}$ used a simile Wrote concisely, avoiding wordiness Strong closing sentence
+STYLE ent Strong topic sentence that introduces the paragraph - autoward, vaguer, Used no more than two forms of "to be" ( is, am, are, was, were, be, being, been ) Chose synonyms instead of repeating main words = all solutions ( is, am, are, was, were, be, being, been ) OK Needs in nprovem ent of the second se M Strong topic sentence that introduces the paragraph - M. M. Y Used no more than two forms of "to be" (is, am, are, was, were, be, being, been) Chose synonyms instead of repeating main words - air, sound of / with avoid main with) Y Used concrete words that are specific, vivid, and sensory sound like V Strong topic sentence that introduces the paragraph 2007 (Mark Used no more than two forms of "to be" ( is, am, are, was, were, be, being, been ) Chose synonyms instead of repeating main words - air, soundof/ Used concrete words that are specific, vivid, and sensory sound like Avoided the use of "weak" words Varied sentence structure by correctly using each of the following: ✓ began one sentence with paired adjectives ✓ used a simile I. Wrote concisely, avoiding wordiness Strong closing sentence

-M Name and date in the upper right-hand corner J. Followed proper page format (placement, spacing, font style/size) Y Paragraph is 5-7 sentences long Indented first sentence of the paragraph; left margins around the paragraph Skipped lines and used good spacing between words and sentences \mathbf{V} Double-checked spelling by circling and looking up suspected words J. Capitalized the first word of each sentence as well as proper nouns Ľ Avoided improper capitalization Y Used punctuation correctly Y Used complete sentences, avoided run-on sentences) and misplaced modifiers V Writing is neat and easy to read V Correctly used checklist and colored pencils, circling and underlining as directed Included brainstorming sheet, all drafts of this paragraph, and your checklist
+M Name and date in the upper right-hand corner J. Followed proper page format (placement, spacing, font style/size) I Paragraph is 5-7 sentences long Indented first sentence of the paragraph; left margins around the paragraph Skipped lines and used good spacing between words and sentences $\mathbf{V}$ Double-checked spelling by circling and looking up suspected words J. Capitalized the first word of each sentence as well as proper nouns Ľ Avoided improper capitalization Y Used punctuation correctly Y Used complete sentences, avoided run-on sentences) and misplaced modifiers V Writing is neat and easy to read V Correctly used checklist and colored pencils, circling and underlining as directed Included brainstorming sheet, all drafts of this paragraph, and your checklist